 Like any other piece of important utility equipment, they are locked and should be left alone – don’t let children play on or around them.
 If you see a transformer that is unlocked or has its doors open, note the identification number on the

 If you have a padmounted transformer and underground electricity cables and wires on your property, you need to plan how to landscape and dig safely around this equipment.
 The following guidelines will help you create a garden that is esthetically pleasing without jeopardizing safe access to the transformer.

 Before digging, always click or call to find out the locations of buried utilities such as electricity cables and gas lines.

 Padmounted transformers may have underground cables extending out about 0.3 to one metre (one to three feet), including ground wire buried 0.3 metre (one foot) deep.
 Like all power lines, the ground wire should not be moved or damaged.
 Digging around a padmounted transformer carelessly could cause not only service interruptions in your home or community but also severe or even fatal electric shock.

 Choosing plants carefully and planning where to plant them will help ensure their roots don’t become entangled with the underground wires and that our technicians can always access the transformer.

-When planning your garden, make sure there is at least 2.5 metres (eight feet) of clearance in front of the transformer doors to ensure technicians can safely complete their work, whether it’s routine maintenance or responding to a power outage or emergency.
+When planning your garden, make sure there is at least 3.0 metres of clearance in front of the transformer doors to ensure technicians can safely complete their work, whether it’s routine maintenance or responding to a power outage or emergency.